 I was about to put pencil to paper when I heard a creak on the floor outside the door.
 My body froze—my breath just as static.
 I lowered my eyes and prayed.
 “Please don’t be Mother.
 Please don’t be Mother.
 Dear God, please don’t be Mother.
 I will do anything. please don’t be Mother.”
-I stayed like that, frozen, until I couldn’t hold my breath any longer.
+I stayed like that, frozen until I couldn’t hold my breath any longer.
 Nobody knocked.
 Nobody opened the door.
 Maybe it was Calvin.
 I prayed that he didn’t start meowing.
-If the lock was quieter, I would’ve let him in.
+I would’ve let Calvin in if only the lock were quieter.
 At least it wasn’t Mother.

 I started to draw.
 The hat was going to be the hardest part.
 But one thing at a time.
 First the dress.
-Grandma’s dress had a bateau neck line, but at least it had full sleeves and a court train.
+Grandma’s dress had a bateau neckline, but at least it had full sleeves and a court train.
 I started to draw it with a Sabrina neck, but it didn’t look right.
 Eliza’s neckline was almost a full neck.
-The dress needed a full neck.
-It would frame my face perfectly.
-Eliza’s face was framed perfectly.
+My dress needed that full neck.
+It would frame my face perfectly, just as it framed Eliza’s face.

 “And what become of her new straw hat, that should have come to me?”

 The only way to get it perfect was to put it on.
 I had to see it to imagine it.
 One day I would have a tailor.
 Freddy would hire a tailor, and my dresses would be perfect.
-I took off my clothes, past my underwear, so I could feel the texture of the fabric.
+I took off my clothes, past my underwear.
+I wanted to feel the texture of the fabric.
 I climbed the desk chair to take down the dress.

 “Not her.
 Gin was mother’s milk to her.”